TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 29/Job 29.3.md

 ---

-When his lamp shined upon my head, And by his light I walked through darkness;
+when his lamp shone on my head, and by his light I walked through darkness,